Weightlifting

 Should a newcomer stroll into a competition, that’s pretty much it, equipment-wise.
 Of course, the referees need some sort of system in order to render their decisions relative to your lifts, but this is nothing for which the athlete needs to be concerned.

-However, there is one more required item if our novice lifter plans to compete this day.
+However, there is one more item that is required if our novice lifter plans to compete this day.

 Uniform